AlbertLibaton/Media-Hardware-Acceleration/README.md

 Codec selection ultimately depends on website implementation and browser behavior.
 Some websites may not offer alternative codecs and playback behavior can vary between platforms.

-# Short GitHub Tagline

-Restricts VP9 and AV1 codecs to influence browser media codec selection and hardware acceleration behavior.

-# More Technical Tagline

-A Chrome extension that limits VP9 (vp09) and AV1 (av01) codec support, allowing developers and users to test codec fallback paths and hardware-accelerated media playback.